 First of all, who are we?

-We are a group of young people aged 18 to 30 from six countries: Italy, Spain, Turkey, Lithuania, Norway and the UK.
+We are twenty four young people aged 18 to 30 and six group leaders from six countries: Italy, Spain, Turkey, Lithuania, Norway and the UK.
 We gathered in Totland, on the Isle of Wight, along with our project and team leaders, to create a special experience together.

 We had the opportunity to meet new ideas and cultures which opened up our perspectives – Esther, Spain.

 DAY 1 – Teambuilding